-NOTES: A coupler is included in the carton if a three-foot CAT-5E crossover cable is packaged with your unit instead of a 14-foot CAT-5E crossover cable.
-For HL and SL servers, 1 bezel to be installed on the front of the chassis also is included, as well as 1 spare parts kit.
+NOTES: For HL and SL servers, 1 bezel to be installed on the front of the chassis also is included, as well as 1 spare parts kit.
 For HL servers, this kit contains a hard drive and power supply.
 For SL servers, this kit contains a hard drive.
+Please refer to the appendix of the user guide for information on replacing a hard drive or power supply.